Pointwise convergence of the Klein-Gordon flow: Strategy of the proof

-This is not quite true, since the problem that we are studying is nonlinear.
-However, a rigorous nonlinear analogous of \eqref{mfdklsjhgfhjskdngkls} can be established and one can use it to deduce \eqref{MainThm1BisEstimate} (see Lemma \eqref{lemma:AdaptMaxEst_NL}).
+Unfortunately, it is not true that the estimate \eqref{eq:MaxEst_NL} implies the (a.e.) pointwise convergence.
+However, a rigorous nonlinear analogous of \eqref{mfdklsjhgfhjskdngkls} can be established and one can use it to deduce \eqref{MainThm1BisEstimate}.
+This rigorous analogous is given by equation \eqref{equivconvergence} in Lemma \ref{lemma:AdaptMaxEst_NL}.